Using skrebate

 General Usage Guidelines

 2.)
 In very large feature spaces users can expect core Relief-based algorithm scores to become less reliable when run on their own.
 This is because as the feature space becomes very large, the determination of nearest neighbors becomes more random.
-As a result, in very large feature spaces (e.g. > 10,000 features), users should consider combining a core Relief-based algorithm with an iterative approach such as TuRF (implemented here) or VLSRelieF, or Iterative Relief.
+As a result, in very large feature spaces (e.g. > 10,000 features), users should consider combining a core Relief-based algorithm with an iterative approach such as TuRF (implemented here), VLSRelief, or Iterative Relief.

 3.)
-When scaling up to big data problems, keep in mind that the data aspect that slows down ReBATE methods the most is the number of training instances, since Relief algorithms scale linearly with the number of features, but quadratically with the number of training instances.
-This is is the result of Relief-based methods needing to calculate a distance array (i.e. all pairwise distances between instances in the training dataset).
-If you have a very large number of training instances available, consider utilizing a class balanced random sampling of that dataset when running any ReBATE methods to save on memory and computational time.
+When scaling up to big data problems, keep in mind that the data aspect that slows down ReBATE methods the most is the number of training instances, since Relief-based algorithms scale linearly with the number of features, but quadratically with the number of training instances.
+This is the result of Relief-based methods needing to calculate a distance array (i.e. all pairwise distances between instances in the training dataset).
+If you have a very large number of training instances available, consider utilizing a class balanced random sampling of that dataset when running any ReBATE method to save on memory and computation time.